Research

-Our understanding of spinal muscular atrophy (SMA) has come a long way, especially in the past few decades.
-Researchers in the 1990s first identified the altered SMN1 gene that leads to motor neuron loss and muscle weakness in people with SMA.
-We now know a lot about the genetics and causes of SMA.
-We also have drugs that treat SMA by making up for the loss of functional SMN1 genes.
+Understanding of spinal muscular atrophy (SMA) has come a long way, especially in the past few decades.
+Researchers in the 1990s found that changes to the SMN1 gene leads to motor neuron loss and muscle weakness in people with SMA.
+We know a lot about the genetics and causes of SMA.
+We also have drugs that can treat SMA by making up for the loss of working SMN1 genes.1,2

-Even still, there is a lot left to understand about SMA.
-Currently approved treatments are being tested in different situations and people.
-New drugs in clinical trials work in different ways to treat SMA.
-Basic research also continues to uncover details about SMA that may lead to new treatments.
+However, there is a lot left to understand about SMA.
+Researchers are testing currently approved treatments in different situations.
+They are testing new drugs that work in different ways to treat SMA.
+And research continues to uncover details about SMA that may lead to new treatments.1

 What research is being done on approved treatments?

-As of early 2021, 3 drugs are approved by the U.S. Food and Drug Administration (FDA) to treat people with SMA:
+As of July 2024, 3 drugs are approved by the U.S. Food and Drug Administration (FDA) to treat people with SMA:1,2

 - Treatment in pre-symptomatic infants with type 1 or 2 SMA (Nurture trial)